alps-asd/alps-asd.github.io/manuals/1.0/en/best_practise.md

 </form>
 ```

-## Add Schema References to Your ALPS Documents
+## Adding Schema References

-It is a good idea to add a reference to ALPS schemas when creating your ALPS profiles.
+When creating ALPS profiles, it is recommended to add schema references.

 ```json
 {